 Heel spurs develop gradually over time as long-term strain on the muscles and ligaments in the heel wears down the surrounding soft tissue.
 Patients who participate in activities that cause repeated stress on the heels tend to be at higher risk.

-Heel spurs can also be caused by a number of other activities or pre-existing conditions that put stress on the heel.
+Heel spurs can also be caused by other activities or pre-existing conditions that stress the heel.
 Poorly-fitted, worn-out, or unsupportive shoes can increase a patient’s risk of developing heel spurs, as can excess body weight or an irregular gait.
 Arthritis and plantar fasciitis can also contribute to heel spurs; more than half of all heel spur cases occur in patients with plantar fasciitis.

 The most common causes of heel spurs include:

-More than 90 percent of patients with heel spurs do not require surgery and are able to see significant improvement with physical therapy alone.
-While physical therapy can’t eliminate heel spurs altogether, it can reduce inflammation that causes pain and impedes mobility.
+More than 90 percent of patients with heel spurs do not require surgery and can see significant improvement with physical therapy alone.
+While physical therapy can’t eliminate heel spurs, it can reduce inflammation that causes pain and impedes mobility.

 An experienced physical therapist will likely combine stretching, taping, massage, and lower leg strengthening exercises to create a heel spur recovery plan that’s safe, effective, and designed to prevent re-injury.
-Typically, a heel spur physical therapy plan will first focus on pain relief, then flexibility, range of motion, and muscle control, and finally a return to normal activity.Source: Physioworks
+Typically, a heel spur physical therapy plan will focus on pain relief, flexibility, range of motion, muscle control, and a return to normal activity.Source: Physioworks